 You only ever play in 1 spot on the guitar

 6th string 5th fret.
 That is where everyone in history goes when they pick up a guitar and play some licks, or they improvise.
 How can you ever master your instrument or craft when there are 22 frets, and you play in an area that encompasses only 4.

 you only ever play things which are to easy on the guitar

 We did cover this by only going over playing 3 or 4 chords and only playing simple riffs and 10 licks and such.
 However, it has to be emphasized and needs its own heading.
-If you learn to play things which are easy that’s fantastic but your chops will never improve.
-As I said take it in stages and try to broaden your horizons playing things incrementally more and more difficult.
+If you learn to play easy things, that’s fantastic, but your chops will never improve.
+As I said, take it in stages and try to broaden your horizons, playing things incrementally more and more difficult.

 you don’t try to improve your ear by playing guitar

 One of the best ways to improve as a guitar player is to listen to music and then try to copy it.
 That’s how they did it back in the day.
 There was no YouTube and tablature.
 They did it all by ear.
 Improving your ear will help because you will think of more complex melodies, and then you can play them or at least try to, on the guitar.